|

 it serves. - details of how CICs work are on the Companies House CIC regulator's web site

-- Here's our statement of the community we aim to serve and what we plan to do (as approved by the CIC regulator):
+Here's our statement of the community we aim to serve and what we try to do (as approved by the CIC regulator):

 - Enabling members of the public to become directly involved